smart-data-models/dataModel.MarineTransport/README.md

 The following entity types are available:
 - [Booking](https://github.com/smart-data-models/dataModel.MarineTransport/blob/master/Booking/README.md).
 Provide the bookings electronic messaging description

+- [EdiCodeco](https://github.com/smart-data-models/dataModel.MarineTransport/blob/master/EdiCodeco/README.md).
+A message by which a terminal, depot, etc. confirms that the containers specified have been delivered or picked up by the inland carrier (road, rail or barge).
+This message can also be used to report internal terminal container movements (excluding loading and discharging the vessel) and to report the change in status of container(s) without those containers having physically been moved.
+See [UN/EDIFACT - CODECO](https://service.unece.org/trade/untdid/d19a/trmd/codeco_c.htm)

 - [Port](https://github.com/smart-data-models/dataModel.MarineTransport/blob/master/Port/README.md).
 The data model is intended to provide information about ports

 - [PortAuthority](https://github.com/smart-data-models/dataModel.MarineTransport/blob/master/PortAuthority/README.md).
 The data model is intended to provide information about Port Authorities